President: Hoseah Waweru, M.D.

 Chairman, Psoriasis Association of Kenya

 Hoseah Waweru (MD) has been practicing as a dermatologist for almost four decades and is both founder and long-serving Chairman of the Kenya Association of Dermatologists.
 Because of a family history of psoriasis, Hoseah decided to specialize in psoriasis care and became the founding President of the Psoriasis Association of Kenya.
 Throughout the years, he has delivered many lectures on psoriasis across the world.
-In 2015, Hoseah was Chairman of the Complementary Programme at the 4th World Psoriasis & Psoriatic Arthritis Conference in Stockholm.
-Recently, he joined the faculty of the Psoriasis Academy.
+In 2018, Hoseah was Chairman of the Complementary Programme at the 5th World Psoriasis & Psoriatic Arthritis Conference in Stockholm.

 President, AEPSO / Psoriasis Association of Argentina